Exploration of Mars: Mars Global Surveyor

 After the 1992 failure of NASA's Mars Observer orbiter, NASA retooled and launched Mars Global Surveyor (MGS).
 Mars Global Surveyor launched on November 7, 1996, and entered orbit on September 12, 1997.
 After a year and a half trimming its orbit from a looping ellipse to a circular track around the planet, the spacecraft began its primary mapping mission in March 1999.
 It observed the planet from a low-altitude, nearly polar orbit over the course of one complete Martian year, the equivalent of nearly two Earth years.
 Mars Global Surveyor completed its primary mission on January 31, 2001, and completed several extended mission phases until communication was lost in 2007.

 The mission studied the entire Martian surface, atmosphere, and interior, and returned more data about the red planet than all previous Mars missions combined.
 The data has been archived and remains available publicly.

 Among key scientific findings, Global Surveyor took pictures of gullies and debris flow features that suggest there may be current sources of liquid water, similar to an aquifer, at or near the surface of the planet.
 Similar channels on Earth are formed by flowing water, but on Mars the temperature is normally too cold and the atmosphere too thin to sustain liquid water.
 Nevertheless, many scientists hypothesize that liquid groundwater can sometimes surface on Mars, erode gullies and channels, and pool at the bottom before freezing and evaporating.

 Magnetometer readings showed that the planet's magnetic field is not globally generated in the planet's core, but is localized in particular areas of the crust.
-New temperature data and closeup images of the Martian moon Phobos showed that its surface is composed of powdery material at least 1 metre (3 feet) thick, caused by millions of years of meteoroid impacts.
-Data from the spacecraft's laser altimeter gave scientists their first 3-D views of Mars' north polar ice cap in January 1999.
+New temperature data and closeup images of the Martian moon Phobos showed that its surface is composed of powdery material at least 1 meter (3 feet) thick, caused by millions of years of meteoroid impacts.
+Data from the spacecraft's laser altimeter gave scientists their first 3-D views of Mars's north polar ice cap in January 1999.

 Faulty software uploaded to the vehicle in June 2006 caused the spacecraft to orient its solar panels incorrectly several months later, resulting in battery overheating and subsequent failure.
-On November 5, 2006 MGS lost contact with Earth.
+On November 5, 2006, MGS lost contact with Earth.
 NASA ended efforts to restore communication on January 28, 2007.